 Simply add all the filling ingredients to a large bowl (if using an electric hand beater).
 The mixture also blends well in a food processor or blender!

-Eventually, you'll have a slightly thick and creamy mixture that is free from lumps.
-The thickness of your unbaked cheesecake filling will absolutely depend on the temperature of your initial ingredients and how warm your home is!
+Eventually, you’ll have a creamy and slightly thick that is free from lumps.
+The thickness of your unbaked cheesecake filling will absolutely depend on the temperature of your ingredients and how warm your home is!

-Pour the dreamy gingerbread mixture into your cake tin and smooth the surface.
-If there are a few air bubbles in your filling, firmly tap the cake pan a few times on your kitchen bench so disappears.
+Pour the gingerbread cheesecake filling into your cake pan and smooth the surface.
+If there are any air bubbles in your filling, firmly tap the cake pan a few times on your kitchen bench.

 Your cheesecake is now ready to bake!